SamuelPurtell/Dense-Map/README.md

 # Dense-Map

-In order to se this code, you must have numpy library installed:
+In order to use this code, you must have numpy library installed:

 sudo apt-get install python-numpy